muhamadzolfaghari/most-common-js-validations/README.md

 ## Latitude

-A utility to validate the latitude in Iran boundary, a pattern which is determined the latitude of a point which existed in Iran boundary.
+A utility to validate the latitude in the Iran boundary, a pattern which is determined the latitude of a point which existed in Iran boundary.

 ```js